7 secret camping spots near Brisbane

 How did we get through it?
-With an even mix of valour and red wine and a quick decamp to the neighbouring Straddie Pub to watch nature’s most fearsome light show from the protection of its wide verandah.
+With an even mix of valour, red wine and a quick decamp to the neighbouring Straddie Pub to watch nature’s most fearsome light show from the protection of its wide verandah.

 On any given weekend, Cylinder Beach would score a ten for camping.
-The facilities are great, boasting flush toilets and hot showers (you pay for them) and there are heaps of activities on the island, from a super cool headland boardwalk to great beach fishing.
-On the downside, the car ferry to the island, at $145, is a bit expensive.
+The facilities are great, boasting flush toilets and hot showers (you pay for them), and there are heaps of activities on the island, from a super cool headland gorge walk to great beach fishing.
+On the downside, the car ferry to the island, at $140+, is a bit expensive.
 So best to stay a few days to get a return on your camping investment.

-It’s worth coming here for two reasons: the beautiful uphill hike to Mt Allan fire tower for 360-degree views out over the Conondale ranges and the charming town of Kenilworth which sports a vibrant Grass Roots Market every third Saturday of the month.
-The cheese factory is also awesome with award-winning creamy stuff made from the local dairy herd and a secondhand shop full of bargain treasures.
+It’s worth coming here for two reasons: the beautiful uphill hike to Mt Allan fire tower for 360-degree views out over the Conondale ranges, and the charming town of Kenilworth which sports a cheese factory with award-winning creamy stuff made from the local dairy herd and a secondhand shop full of bargain treasures.

 By other camping standards, Charlie Moreland is a little rustic.
-There are no showers (the creek is a popular bathing spot at dusk) and the toilets are your basic drop dunnies with no flush system.
+There are no showers (the creek is a popular bathing spot at dusk) and you have to bring your own drinking water.
 Perhaps because of this, the grounds are always spacious – even over long weekends.
 Just to be sure, tick off this full camping checklist before you go.